Storm-Mage/Storm-Mage/README.md

 - 👋 Hi, I’m @Storm-Mage
-- 👀 I’m interested in Python, C++, Java, and C#
+- 👀 I’m interested in Python, Godot, Java
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python and Godot
-- 💞️ I’m looking to collaborate on Python and Unity.
+- 💞️ I’m looking to collaborate on a Godot Project.
 - 📫 You can reach me at a.j.willburn@gmail.com

 <!---